-Mental illness: It’s something that is often kept quiet, even in 2017.
+Mental illness: It’s something that is often kept quiet.
 While it was normal for generations past to consider all types of illness a secret, the stigma attached to physical health conditions has largely passed and people freely discuss their physical health histories with their extended family members and doctors.
 When it comes to mental illness, however, many people are still living in the secretive past.
 Just as it’s important to talk about physical health issues, it’s also vital that mental health issues lose their cloak of shame and become part of conversations between family members, friends, and society in general.

 Rates of Mental Illness Are Rising

 One reason why it’s important to talk about mental illness and mental health conditions is that the number of mental health diagnoses has risen substantially.

 Nearly 20 percent of Americans will be diagnosed with some type of mental health condition each year.

 Part of the reason for the increase in diagnosis is that more people are becoming familiar with the symptoms of depression, anxiety, bipolar disorder, schizophrenia, and other mental illnesses.
 Since they are able to recognize the symptoms of mental illness, they are more likely to seek treatment when the symptoms arise.

 With an increase in the rates of mental health conditions, it’s important to talk and raise awareness about these issues.
 Most people who attempt or die from suicide have been suffering from a mental health condition, such as depression, anxiety, obsessive-compulsive disorder, or schizophrenia.
 If a friend or a relative is showing signs of a mental illness, speaking up could get them into treatment and ultimately save their life.

 Speaking Up Shows Others They Are Not Alone